smithasanehalli/n-queen/README.md

 ## 2. Genetic Algorithm
 - Genetic algorithm works by creating a few random solution(within the range) and then start eliminating the faulty ones to get the right fit or result with crossover and mutations.
-- It is not a good approach solve 8 queen problem and little complex than back track approach for smaller N value.
+- This techniq is little complex than back track approach for smaller N value.
 Works best for Larger N.
 - While Randomisation technique is good for AI and Machine learning programms, but it comes with a cost of space because we have to create more random  possible combinations to get attest one valid solution.
 - For N queen problem, number of possible choices are more 64!/56!*8! and valid solutions are only 92, this technique will take more time to get the result because possible choices are huge compared to valid solutions, this technique works good for larger values of N(something like 26 and above)
 - where the possible solutions are more and time required to eliminate faulty ones will be less hense chances of finding the solution is more.